- Hypothermia Causes

 - Falling into the cold water

-What are the first signs and symptoms of low body temperature?
+What are the first signs and symptoms of low body temperature (hypothermia)?

 What things put you at a risk of low body temperature?

 Not everybody who is exposed to the cold develops hypothermia.
-Age factor and your tolerance levels play a role in how your body responds to the outer environment.
+Age factors and tolerance levels play a role in how your body responds to the outer environment.

 Several factors that increase your risk of hypothermia include: